tabular-io/docker-spark-iceberg/README.md

 To stop the service, just run `docker-compose down`.

+To reset the catalog and data, remove the `postgres` and `warehouse` directories.

 For more information on getting started with using Iceberg, checkout the [Getting Started](https://iceberg.apache.org/getting-started/) guide in the official docs.